AgaToma/a-little-dream/README.md

 - Further products can be added and updated by admins via Django Admin UI or custom form directly on the site
 - Stock count feature implemented and displayed
 - Rating feature implemented via Reviews app
+- Product model was customized to align with business goals
 - Target age model was added to support choices for appropriate age groups
+- A model to generate sku for newly added products was created

 **Bag and checkout**